istimaldar/minsk-phc/README.md

 3. Guests
   * Guests can only watch all event's pages.

-## Assumptions and Dependencies
-There are no any existing APIs to track events.
-Events have to be added by administrators.

-# System Requirements
-## Functional Requirements
-* Social network authentication.
+Also every registered user will have the possibility to:
+* Log in through social networks (Facebook, Twitter, Vkontakte).
+If you are not registered, you can register through one of this networks.
-* Search for events.
+* Comment events.
-* Commentaries.
-* Marking the event as favorite and hoped-for visiting for each authorized user.
+* Mark the event as favorite and hoped-for visiting.

 ## Non-Functional Requirements
 * Adaptive design - users should have a possibility to track their favorite events using smartphone.